starch-uk/sca-extra/PLAN.md

 ### Purpose

-Create `docs/AI_AGENT_RULE_GUIDE.md` - A concise, structured markdown file designed for AI coding assistants (like Cursor, GitHub Copilot, etc.) to help developers configure and use PMD rules effectively.
+The project will include `docs/AI_AGENT_RULE_GUIDE.md` - A concise, structured markdown file designed for AI coding assistants (like Cursor, GitHub Copilot, etc.) to help developers configure and use PMD rules effectively.

 ### Content Structure